UK Stocks-Factors to watch on Sept. 7

-Britain's FTSE 100 .FTSE index is seen opening 49 points higher at 5,849 on Monday, according to financial bookmakers.
+Sept 7 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 49 points higher at 5,849 on Monday, according to financial bookmakers, with futures FFIc1 seen up 0.9% ahead of cash market open.

+* HOCHSCHILD: Precious metals miner Hochschild Mining HOCM.L cut its full-year production outlook on Monday, as its operations were impacted by ongoing COVID-19 related restrictions in Peru and Argentina.

+* METALS: Copper prices advanced on Monday as solid export data from top consumer China signalled a faster and more balanced economic recovery in the world's second-biggest economy, though gains were capped by lower-than-expected imports.
+MET/L

 * BREXIT: Britain has set a deadline of Oct.
 15 to strike a free-trade deal with the European Union, and if none is agreed both sides should "accept that and move on," UK Prime Minister Boris Johnson will say on Monday.